-Where products are sold with warranties revenue is recognised in the period where the products are shipped and an appropriate provision for claims under warranty is based on past experience is accounted for in accordance to IAS 37.
+Where products are sold with warranties revenue is recognised in the period where the products are shipped and an appropriate provision for claims under warranty is based on past experience is accounted for in accordance with IAS 37.
 This is shown as an expense in the Consolidated Statement of Profit and Loss and Other Comprehensive Income.

-Other Operating Income includes sales of other services and rental income originating from outside the core business of the Group and is recognised exclusive of VAT and other taxes.
+Other Operating Income includes sales of other services originating from outside the core business of the Group and is recognised exclusive of VAT and other taxes.

-Seament reporting
+Segment reporting